Spring Cloud Azure authentication

 Other credential types

-If you want more control, or your scenario isn't served by the DefaultAzureCredential
+If you want more control than what's provided by DefaultAzureCredential

-or the default settings, you should use other credential types.
+, or the default settings don't support your scenario, you should use other credential types.

 Authenticate with Microsoft Entra ID